jia1217/ParallelProgammingLabs/docs/Labs/Lab8_State_Machines.md

 <div align=center><img src="imgs/v2/2.jpg" alt="drawing" width="200"/></div>

-The blue LED is on showing it's locked.
+The blue LED is on, showing it's locked.

 And then you need to press the ```submit ``` button like below: